-It seems that coconut water is still all the rage these days, but the store-bought, pasteurized version can get pretty pricey.
-Why not try making your own?
-It’ll have a richer coconut flavor, and as a bonus, you'll get all that delicious meat inside that's perfect for cooking and baking.
-Both tasks are much easier than they look -- just follow our test kitchen's top tips and tricks.
+A great source of vitamins and nutrients, coconut water is a favorite drink for a reason—not to mention it's incredibly refreshing.
+But buying the store-bought, pasteurized versions can get pricey, so why not try making your own?
+Cracking open the husk takes a bit more effort, but it'll be richer in flavor, and, as an added bonus, you'll get all that delicious coconut meat inside that's perfect for cooking and baking.
+Opening it and extracting the water is much easier than it looks—just follow our test kitchen's top tips and tricks.

-1. Preheat oven to 400 degrees.
-Place coconut on a rimmed baking sheet and bake for 20 minutes, or until the hard outer shell begins to crack.
-Remove coconut and set aside until cool enough to handle.
+Begin by preheating the oven to 400 degrees.
+Then place the coconut on a rimmed baking sheet and bake for 20 minutes, or until the hard outer shell begins to crack.
+Remove the coconut and set it aside until it's cool enough to touch.

-2. Wrap coconut in a kitchen towel; holding coconut with one hand, tap it with the back of a cleaver or chef's knife, or hit it with a hammer, in the same place several times, then pry open.
+Next, wrap the coconut in a kitchen towel; holding with one hand, tap it with the back of a cleaver or chef's knife, or hit it with a hammer, in the same place several times before prying it open.

-3. Separate coconut meat from the shell with a spoon.
-Remove the brown skin with a vegetable peeler, if desired, then shred, grate, or chop the meat.
+Separate the coconut meat from the shell with a spoon.
+Finally, remove the brown skin with a vegetable peeler, if desired, then shred, grate, or chop the meat and enjoy.